ome/devspace/README.md

         git checkout -b MYTOPIC && git commit -a -m "Start MYTOPIC branch"

- *  Configure the .ssh and .gitconfig files in the slave directory (TBD)
+ * Configure the .ssh and .gitconfig files in the slave directory:

+        cp ~/.gitconfig slave/

  *  Start up the jenkins slave (which starts up all requirements)::